peteromallet/Advisable/docs/api.md

 be seen in the `BaseField` class.

-The following will call the ProjectPolicy "is_user?" method to determin wether or not the email can be accessed.
+The following will call the ProjectPolicy "is_user?" method to determin whether or not the email can be accessed.
 If authorization fails null willl be returned for the email.

 ```rb